csviri/kubernetes-glue-operator/docs/reference.md

 Cluster and various (single or multiple) namespace-scoped deployments are supported.

+### Passing configuration values

+To pass configuration values use [environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) for the `Deployment`.

+Use the format that is defined in [quarkus](https://quarkus.io/guides/config-reference#environment-variables`).

 ### Sharding with label selectors

 The operator can be deployed to only target certain `Glue` or `GlueOperator` resources based on [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).